Antenna Pointing

 The three angles are illustrated below:

-Next, visually inspect the direction to which your antenna must point.
-Use a compass or smartphone app (e.g., Satellite Pointer for Android and iOS) to identify it.
+Next, visually inspect the direction in which your antenna must point.
+Use a compass or smartphone app (e.g., Satellite Finder (Pro) or Satellite Pointer) to identify it.
 Ensure that there are no obstacles (like trees or buildings) between your antenna and the target area in the sky.
-You must have a clear line of sight to that area of the sky.
+You must have a clear line of sight to that sky area.

 IMPORTANT: If using a compass app on a smartphone, make sure to configure the app to display true north instead of the magnetic north.
 The azimuth angle provided by our dish alignment tool refers to true north.
 Also, if using an ordinary compass or a compass-based satellite finder, make sure to convert the true azimuth obtained from the dish alignment tool into the magnetic azimuth.
 You can get both the true and magnetic azimuth angles using a tool such as the Dish Pointer app.